Port Cresson massacre

-The Port Cresson massacre was a lopsided battle that occurred on June 10, 1835, in the territory of modern-day Liberia between former American slaves and descendants of American slaves on the one hand and Bassa forces on the other.
+The Port Cresson massacre was a lopsided battle that occurred on June 10, 1835, in the territory of modern-day Liberia between American-born Liberian settlers, many descendants of American slaves, on the one hand and Bassa forces on the other.
 After the massacre American forces retaliated and routed the Bassa, compelling them to terms for peace.

 Background

-Port Cresson was a settlement established in west Africa in 1834 at the behest of the Pennsylvania branch of the abolitionist American Colonization Society for purposes of the "repatriation" of freed slaves, and the descendants of slaves, to Africa.
+Port Cresson was a settlement established in near Liberia, in West Africa, in 1834 at the behest of the Pennsylvania branch of the American Colonization Society for purposes of the "repatriation" of freed slaves, and the descendants of slaves, to Africa.
 At the time of the massacre, it was populated by approximately 130 African-Americans, as well as one White representative of the Pennsylvania society, Edward Hankinson.

 According to R. McDowell, a physician visiting Edina at the time of attack, local slave traders decided they did not want to do business so close to a repatriation settlement and had informed the local Bassa chief, King Joe, that they intended to move their business elsewhere.
 An "exasperated" King Joe—who was equipped with arms provided by American and European slavers—pledged to drive the settlers out.